KaTeX/KaTeX/ParsingNotes.md

     size: "display"/"auto"/"text"
 mode: "math"
 ```
-In contrast to most functions, these will _always_ have `ordgroup`s in their numer
+In contrast to most functions, these will _always_ have `ordgroup`s in their `numer`
-and denom, but this has more to do with how infix operators are parsed in general
+and `denom`, but this has more to do with how infix operators are parsed in general
 than with whether or not we use braces to enclose our arguments.

 One thing to keep in mind with functions is that they may have additional information